Nehailaa/Employee-Tracker/README.md

 # Employee-Tracker

-🔍 `An amazing pplication that uses user input from inquirer to populate an employee tracker database displaying members of a company.` </br>
+🔍 `An amazing application that uses user input from inquirer to populate an employee tracker database displaying members of a company.` </br>
    `The app is built a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.`

 # User Story